ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/07-calculating-running-time.md

 (4) **Multiplication**:
     If $f\in O(g)$ and $f'\in O(g')$, then $f\cdot f' \in O(g\cdot g')$

-    The final rule is used to analyze simple loops in programs.
+    The final rule is used to analyse simple loops in programs.
     If some action is repeated some number of times, and each repetition has the same cost, then the total cost is the cost of the action multiplied by the number of times that the action takes place.

 Taking the first three rules collectively, you can ignore all constants and all lower-order terms to determine the asymptotic growth rate for any cost function.